jjvanzon/JJs-Reference-Architecture/code-style.md

 ### FileOpen, FileMode, FileAccess, FileShare

-When a `FileStream` is opened it is appreciated to specify all three aspects `FileMode`, `FileAccess` and `FileShare` explicitly.
+When a `FileStream` is opened it is appreciated to specify the aspects `FileMode`, `FileAccess` and `FileShare` explicitly.
 Try to use the most logical and most limiting values tailored to the situation.

 Reason:
 Otherwise these aspects may have surprising defaults.

 ### Ordered If Range

-When evaluating a *range* in an `if`, showing the actual *limits* of the range may make it look better.
-Also, mentioning the *start* of the range 1<sup>st</sup> and the *end* of the range 2<sup>nd</sup> might make it more readable.
+When expressing a *range* in an `if` statement, showing the actual *limits* of the range may make it look better.
+Also, mentioning the *start* of the range first and the *end* of the range second might make it more readable.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">